geckoproject/packer-lab/README.md

 4. Install packer

-5. Install VirtualBox and/or VMware Fusion

-6. Execute "packer build CentOS-6.6-xxx.json"
+5. Execute "packer build CentOS-6.6-xxx.json" (the version xxx-atlas provision in the Atlas portal online)

-7. This builds in both VirtualBox and VMware Fusion, to specify one build only you can also run:
+7. This builds in AWS, VirtualBox and VMware Fusion

-- "packer build --only=vmware-iso CentOS-6.6-xxx.json" (other options are amazon-ebs and virtualbox-iso)

 - If you want to run this but not deploy the artifacts to Atlas, simply run v2 of the json file:
   "packer build CentOS-6.6-template-local-v2.json"
   (This will drop your final build in the builds folder on your local machine)
+- As a side note, running "packer build --only=vmware-iso CentOS-6.6-xxx.json" (other options are amazon-ebs and virtualbox-iso) for local installs

 ### Prerequisites

 - A deployment of [Packer](http://packer.io)
-- A deployment of [VirtualBox](https://virtualbox.org) or [VMware Fusion] (http://www.vmware.com/products/fusion/)
+- A deployment of [VirtualBox](https://virtualbox.org) or [VMware Fusion] (http://www.vmware.com/products/fusion/) once you decide to "vagrant init YOUR-ACCOUNT/YOUR-BUILD; vagrant up --provider vmware_desktop|virtualbox"
 - An account on [AWS] if you wish to use the EBS interface (http://aws.amazon.com/)
 - Full instructions for installing Packer can be found at https://packer.io/docs/installation.html